Nick-Mazuk/awesome/README.md

 *   [LeaVerou/css.land](https://github.com/LeaVerou/css.land) - Hands on CSS demos
 *   [Nick-Mazuk/Convert-CSS-Hex-to-HSL](https://github.com/Nick-Mazuk/Convert-CSS-Hex-to-HSL) - Upload a CSS (or any text file) file and all hex colors will be converted HSL (e.g., #FFFFFF -> hsl(0, 0, 100))
 *   [Nick-Mazuk/greenlight](https://github.com/Nick-Mazuk/greenlight) - A light that can "predict" your actions (because psychology)
-*   [Nick-Mazuk/Web-Structure-Practice](https://github.com/Nick-Mazuk/Web-Structure-Practice) - An experimental repository to help learn the basics of structuring websites and multiple css sources

 ## miscellaneous